 When it comes to hardware there are a number of different fasteners on a British Motorcycle.
 Being able to determine the thread pitch is critical to ordering the proper part.
 It also assists us in supplying the proper fastener for the application.
+That is if you plan to order without part number.

 The simplest way to measure thread pitch is with a thread gauge.
 These are available from us and any company that sells hardware.